Jer1911/Portfolio/README.md

 The code is organized into folders based on discipline:

-COMPUTER_VISION - Examples of computer vision applications in matlab, from my university coursework
+COMPUTER_VISION - Examples of computer vision applications in matlab, university coursework

-ARM - Simulator of the effects of a subset of ARM (Leg v8) instructions written in Python, from my university coursework
+ARM - Simulator of the effects of a subset of ARM (Leg v8) instructions written in Python, Computer Architecture university coursework

 DATA_STRUCTURES -
   - ACC_2415 - Austin Community College Data Structures coursework (we took a distinctly different, more modern approach)
   - TX_State_Uni_3358 - Texas State University Data Structures coursework (the university counted transfer credits in a strange way, so it was necessary to take surplus data structures course).

-OOP - Object-Oriented Programming, Java
+OOP - Object-Oriented Programming in Java, university coursework

+PYTHON - Samples of useful Python programs I have written

+CPP - Samples of useful C++ programs I have written